What is Asset Location? (And How It Can Help You)

 Finding the Right Fit

-Put the most tax efficient investments in taxable accounts.
+The first rule is to put the most tax-efficient investments in taxable accounts.

-• For example, if you have municipal bonds or municipal bond mutual funds, it is a good idea to put them in a taxable brokerage account in order to increase your returns.
+In other words, make your money work for you by harnessing the nature of the account to pay the lowest taxes.
+For example, if you have municipal bonds or municipal bond mutual funds, putting them in a taxable brokerage account is an excellent idea to increase your returns.

-• Fully taxable bonds and corporate bonds in tax-deferred accounts.
+• Putting fully taxable bonds and corporate bonds in tax-deferred accounts.

-Asset location is a strategy important for pre-retirees.
-Once you reach retirement an optimal withdrawal order will affect the longevity of your portfolio.
-Knowing the ins and outs of how your accounts and investments will be taxed will help you determine the best place to keep your growing and optimize your after-tax retirement income.
+Knowing how your accounts and investments will be taxed will help you determine the best place to keep your money growing and optimize your after-tax retirement income.

 Previous Post